theory/go-dist-action/README.md

         continue-on-error: ${{ !matrix.go.FirstClass }}
 ```

-The first job, `list`, uses the action to generate a list of Go-supported
+The first job, `list`, uses the action to output a list of Go-supported
 platforms, excluding the `wasm` and `386` architectures.
 Note that it first
 installs the version of Go relevant to the project.
-It maps the action output
+The `outputs` section maps
-to the job output.
-This jog runs on an Ubuntu runner, but it should work
+the action output to the job output named `platforms`.
+This job runs on an
-equally well on any runner that supports Go.
+Ubuntu runner, but it should work equally well on any runner that supports Go.

 The second job, `build`, depends on the `list` job, and parses its output into
 the `go` matrix value.
 With the matrix set, it customizes the build name and
 GitHub runner and sets the `GOOS` and `GOARCH` environment variables, which
-determine the platform `go build` compiles the binary for.
-The `Build` step
+determine the platform for which `go build` compiles the binary.
+The `Build`
-also sets `continue-on-error` to `true` for non-[first-class][first]
+step also sets `continue-on-error` to `true` for non-[first-class][first]
 platforms.
 This ensures that all first class platforms must compile without
 error, but ignores errors from non-first class platform builds.